JamShan/opengl-tutorials/readme.md

 - http://duriansoftware.com/joe/An-intro-to-modern-OpenGL.-Table-of-Contents.html
 - http://www.lighthouse3d.com/tutorials/glsl-core-tutorial/

+Note: If you know of any other tutorials targetting OpenGL v3.x+ please file an issue with a link to the tutorial, thanks!

+Additionally examples from the following books might be worth porting, although these aren't planned yet:

+- Real-Time Rendering
+- OpenGL Programming Guide
+- OpenGL SuperBible
+- OpenGL Shading Language
+- OpenGL 4.0 Shading Language Cookbook
+- OpenGL Development Cookbook

+WebGL tutorials and books also exist in great numbers, although they might be more difficult to port to D due to the use of Javascript / HTML5.

 #### opengl-tutorial.org (work in progress)

 The [opengl-tutorial.org] project is a set of C++ tutorials covering OpenGL v3.3+.